CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/item-details/overview.md

 The Item Details form is used to define and manage the product master data associated with an item.
 CompuTec ProcessForce allows for an extended and detailed product definition, making item-related activities more efficient, such as ingredient and allergen declarations, batch tracking, and file attachments.

 An Item Details record is automatically created when an Item Master Data entry is generated.
 However, if an Item Master Data was created before installing CompuTec ProcessForce, a restore procedure must be performed to link the Item Details with the Item Master Data.
-You can find the restore procedure [here](../system-initialization/data-restore).
+You can find the restore procedure [under this link](../system-initialization/data-restore).

 :::note Path
     Inventory → Item Details